rollkit/docs/tutorials/IBC-connection.md

 Add keys for each chain with this command

-The mnemonic-words is the mnemonic that you have when init local node, ensure that each wallet have token to start relaying.
+The mnemonic-words are the mnemonics you received when initializing the local node.
+Ensure that each wallet has tokens to start relaying.

 ```bash
 rly keys restore osmo-local default "milk verify alley price trust come maple will suit hood clay exotic"